leighmforrest/youtube/README.md

 `python youtube <handle>`

+Handle is the handle of the YouTube channel that you want data on.
 The handle argument need not have the `@` symbol; it will be added automatically.